numoonchld/expense-report-automation-project/readme.md

 - open the `.csv` file generated using a spreadsheet editor and sort the sheet by the first column, which has the date and day
     - rearrange the `night` and `morning` columns to match the final report template

+## Troubleshooting

+- `pip install -r requirements.txt`
+    - installs the requirements in the virtual environment

+- if this install fails with `Errno 13`:
+    - delete the `bin` and the `lib` folder and recreate a virtual environment
+    - then run `pip install -r requirements.txt`

+- if it still complains, upgrade `pip` and then install from requirements
+    - `pip install --upgrade pip`